8 sauces we'd give anything to dip everything in from fast food chains we miss

 It's definitely why right now, people are losing their minds because McDonald's announced it will bring back its limited Szechuan sauce for one day only in selected locations.
-That's right, the sauce - which is so coveted that a jug of it recently sold online for more than $2,000 - will be back at the McDonald's on Saturday, Oct.
-7. Find out if your McDonald's will have the special sauce here.
+That's right, the sauce - which is so coveted that a jug of it recently sold online for more than $2,000 - returned to McDonald's this past October.
+Find out if your McDonald's will have the special sauce here.

 The Szechuan sauce was introduced in 1998 as part of a McDonald's promotion for the movie Mulan, and they stopped serving it shortly after.
 The hysteria over this particular sauce seemed a little strange, until we started thinking about the most memorable sauces from old fast food chains that we rarely see anymore but still find ourselves craving.
 That was all we needed for us to realize that, OK Szechuan Sauce obsessives, we get it.
 Because if these sauces listed below ever came back at a restaurant near us, we'd swarm to satiate our own cravings in an instant.